iveteamorim/ai-ops-inbox/README.md

 It is an operating layer that answers one question:

-> **What conversation needs attention now, who owns it, and how much money is at risk if nobody acts?**
+**What conversation needs attention now, who owns it, and what is at risk if nobody acts?**

 ---

 ## ⚡ What you see immediately

-- 💰 how much money is at risk right now
+- 💰 what is at risk right now
 - 🔴 which conversations are critical
 - 👤 who is responsible for each one
 - 👉 what action should happen next

 ---